WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 # An example

-Alyssa P. Hacker checks her inbox and sees an interesting message from `did:example:74cbe1a1774445ee8c18660033b06723` announcing a special lecture on mathematics that the sender is presenting and asking if Alyssa has any friends who may be interested in attending it.
+Alyssa checks her inbox and sees an interesting message from `did:example:74cbe1a1774445ee8c18660033b06723` announcing a special lecture on mathematics that the sender is presenting and asking if Alyssa has any friends who may be interested in attending it.
-The message is from Dr. May Tree-Arch, who is both a professor at Alyssa's university and also, as it turns out, her mother.
+The message is from Dr. Nym, who is both a professor at Alyssa's university and also, as it turns out, her mother.
-(Never mind that their last names are different... many life events can lead to family members having different last names over time, and that's none of our business anyhow.)
 But the program that Alyssa is reading her messages from does not display `did:example:74cbe1a1774445ee8c18660033b06723`, it says `Mom`.